 My research interests are in the fields of:

 - Behavioral Economics

 - Money and Banking

 - Market Microstructure

 - Data Mining

 - Fractal Analysis

 My current research involves applications of behavioral theory in portfolio selection and wealth allocation.
-I also investigate the effects of agent behavior guided by loss aversion in the frame of real business cycle models.
+Further I investigate the effects of agent behavior in the frame of real business cycle models.

 I also continuously work on the detection and application of information regimes in high frequency data and the impact of information regimes on market microstructure models.

 In addition to being an economist, I am an enthusiast hiker and photographer.